-“Right,” he dismissed me by walking off with the Weirdos’
+“Right,” he dismisses me by walking off with the Weirdos’

 I get no respect.

-I told Doug to meet me in his office after he had cleared out the club.
+I tell Doug to meet me in his office after he had cleared out the club.

-I wanted to be alone with Jace.
-It had been too long since we had interacted.
-I always felt his presence but his help with the honky-tonk introduction to Chantilly Lace had made my heart ache from missing him.
-He quickly appeared, knowing I needed him.
+I need to be alone with Jace.
+It has been too long since we interacted.
+I always feel his presence but his help with the honky-tonk introduction to Chantilly Lace made my heart ache from missing him.
+He quickly appears, knowing I need him.

 “I love playing with you.
 Who was that fat guy?
 He’s really old.”